-Teenager arrested after park incident
+Teenager arrested after park stabbing

 These are external links and will open in a new window

-A 16-year-old boy has been arrested following a large-scale disturbance in Kelvingrove Park in Glasgow.
+A 16-year-old boy has been arrested after a teenager was stabbed during a large-scale disturbance in Glasgow.

-A police helicopter and officers, including those on horseback, were called to the park just after 20:00.
+A police helicopter and officers, including those on horseback, were called to Kelvingrove Park, in the west end of the city, just after 20:00 on Wednesday.

-A spokesman said a 17-year-old was taken to hospital.
+A Police Scotland spokesman said a 17-year-old boy was taken to hospital.

-His injuries are not thought to be life threatening.
+The teenager's injuries are not believed to be life threatening.